foundersandcoders/git-workflow-workshop-for-two/README.md

 An exercise to practice git workflow skills.
 The workshop should be undertaken by two programmers, working on two computers.
 The skills practiced include:

-- cloning a repository
+- Cloning a repository.
-- creating branches
+- Creating branches.
-- switching branches
+- Switching branches.
-- adding changes to staging area
+- Adding changes to staging area.
-- committing changes
+- Committing changes.
-- pulling latest version from the remote master branch
+- Pulling latest version from the remote main branch.
-- merging master branch into recently created branch
+- Merging main branch into recently created branch.
-- resolving merge conflicts
+- Resolving merge conflicts.
-- pushing to remote repository
+- Pushing to remote repository.
-- creating a pull request on GitHub
+- Creating a pull request on GitHub.
-- merging a pull request on GitHub
+- Merging a pull request on GitHub.